cerner/fhir.cerner.com/content/smart.md

 #### SSL Certificate ####

 Your app must be reachable through an https endpoint.
 Also, you need a valid SSL certificate for your site to test your app in *PowerChart*.
+A good resource to check your server's SSL certificates is [Qualys SSL Labs](https://www.ssllabs.com/ssltest/).
+Ensure your server's certificate gets A grade or higher.

 #### Public Access ####

 In order for *PowerChart* to open and display your app in Cerner's Sandbox FHIRPLAY environment, the URL of your app needs to be publicly accessible.
 In other words, the URL cannot point to hosts on your internal network.

 If you plan to perform tests in *PowerChart* using your organization's environment, the URL of your app does not need to be publicly accessible.
+However, the app's URL will need to be accessible from your organization's Citrix servers.
+A good way to test the connectivity is by opening IE browser from Citrix servers to your app's URL.

 ## Additional Resources ##